Be the source of new life by planting a tree!

 - Home Depot – Reach out to your local Home Depot and apply for a tree donation request.
 Use the Tree Planting Donation Request Template as a guide.

-- Gather your gardening supplies and choose an accessible location where they can be stored.
+- Gather your gardening supplies and choose a good location where they can be stored.
 This can include:

 - Garden gloves